NguyenAndrew/Mixja/README.md

 ## FAQ - Readings

-Q: When should I use a Mixture or Immediate-Invoked Function Expression (IIFE)?
+Q: When should I use a Mixture or Immediately-Invoked Function Expression (IIFE)?

 A: Avoids needing to create named functions.
 Cleaner code by encapsulating variables.
 IIFE are